vivid-planet/comet/docs/docs/migration/migration-from-v7-to-v8.md

 + <DataGrid /* other props */ >
 ```

+## ESLint

-## Remove react barrel imports
+### Remove React barrel imports

-Because the new JSX transform will automatically import the necessary `react/jsx-runtime` functions, React will no longer need to be in scope when you use JSX.
+Importing `React` is no longer necessary due to the new JSX transform, which automatically imports the necessary `react/jsx-runtime` functions.

-### Steps to run codemod and fix ESLint issues
+Use individual named imports instead, e.g, `import { useState } from "react"`.

-It's recommended to do this separately in `admin/` and `site/` directories.
+It is recommended to perform the following steps separately in the `admin/` and `site/` directories:

-1. Replace `import * as React from "react";` with `import React from "react";` in your codebase.
-(This step is optional but improves the results of the codemod.)
+1. Replace `import * as React from "react";` with `import React from "react";` in your codebase (This step is optional but improves the results of the codemod).

-2. Run the codemod to update React imports: (option `--force` is required to because of changes of step one above)
+2. Run the codemod to update React imports (option `--force` is required to because of changes of step one above):

     ```sh
     npx react-codemod update-react-imports --force